csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 ### 19.4.1 Two-Phase Commit

-We first describe how the two-phase commit protocol (2PC) operates during nor- mal operation, then describe how it handles failures and finally how it carries out recovery and concurrency control.
+We first describe how the two-phase commit protocol (2PC) operates during normal operation, then describe how it handles failures and finally how it carries out recovery and concurrency control.

 Consider a transaction _T_ initiated at site _S_~i~ , where the transaction coordinator is _C_~i~ .

 #### 19.4.1.1 The Commit Protocol

-When _T_ completes its execution—that is, when all the sites at which _T_ has executed inform _C_~i~ that _T_ has completed—_C_~i~ starts the 2PC protocol.
+When _T_ completes its execution that is, when all the sites at which _T_ has executed inform _C_~i~ that _T_ has completed—_C_~i~ starts the 2PC protocol.

 - **Phase 1**. _C_~i~ adds the record _<_prepare _T>_ to the log, and forces the log onto stable storage.
 It then sends a prepare _T_ message to all sites at which _T_ executed.
 On receiving such a message, the transaction manager at that site determines whether it is willing to commit its portion of _T_.
 If the answer is no, it adds a record _<_no _T>_ to the log, and then responds by sending an abort _T_ message to _C_~i~ .
 If the answer is yes, it adds a record _<_ready _T>_ to the log, and forces the log (with all the log records corresponding to _T_) onto stable storage.
 The transaction manager then replies with a ready _T_ message to _C_~i~ .